Jae Jin

-Jae Jin (born in Seoul, South Korea) is an American musician, singer-songwriter, SAG-AFTRA actor and public speaker from Baltimore known for his soulful singing, award-winning songwriting, and sought-after public speaking/storytelling.
+Jae Jin (born in Seoul, South Korea) is an American musician, singer-songwriter, SAG-AFTRA actor and public speaker.
 He independently distributes his original music through AWAL (under Kobalt Music Group) and is a part of the Sinasoid Artist Guild.

-To date, Jin has self-released three albums: Kairos (2015), Baltimore Boulevard (2017), and Letters and Drinks (2018).
-Jin won a John Lennon Songwriting Award in 2019 and also received 1st Place in the International Songwriting Competition.
-He was also a Finalist in the 2019 NewSong Music Competition.
+To date, Jin has independently self-released four albums: Kairos (2015), Baltimore Boulevard (2017), Letters and Drinks (2018), and The Seasons In Between (2022).
+Jin won a John Lennon Songwriting Award in 2019 and also received first place in the International Songwriting Competition.
+He was also a finalist in the 2019 NewSong Music Competition.
 Jin has appeared on Season 16 of U.S. TV series The Voice and on Season 2 of U.S. TV series House of Cards as a principal actor.
-He received a prestigious WeWork Creator Award through WeWork in 2018 for his original music and powerful life story, and gave his first TEDx talk in 2020.
+He received a WeWork Creator Award through WeWork in 2018 for his original music and life story, and gave his first TEDx talk in 2020.

 Biography

 Jin was born in Seoul, South Korea on November 6 and immigrated to the United States with his mother when he was two years old.
 He attended Chantilly High School.
 Having spent 20 years in Baltimore, Maryland, he considers Baltimore his hometown.
 He has a Korean mother, Mihye, and a Caucasian stepfather, John Whiteside, who he considers his real father.

 At the age of 17, Jin was diagnosed with a terminal blood-bone marrow disorder.
 He underwent experimental chemotherapy at Johns Hopkins Hospital.
 Five years later, while he was a pre-med student at Johns Hopkins University, the illness returned, and Jin repeated the same chemotherapy, becoming the second patient in history to receive the treatment twice.

 He graduated from Johns Hopkins University, went on to partially complete an MPH degree from Johns Hopkins Bloomberg School of Public Health and spent many years working in healthcare management at the Johns Hopkins Medical Institute, social enterprise and workforce development in East Baltimore (Baltimore), as well as time spent in the startup world.
 As Jin was preparing to commence a dual graduate degree in Medicine and Business (MD/MBA program), he chose instead to pursue a career in music at the end of 2014.